 Bone broth is great to use as a base for soups and stews, or in any recipe that calls for some version of "stock."
 You can sip on a steaming mug of bone broth straight up, as many do to support various aspects of health.

-Difference Between Broth, Stock, and Bone Broth
+Difference Between Chicken Broth, Chicken Stock, and Bone Broth

-Wait, so what's the difference between broth, stock, and what we're going for here, Bone Broth?
+So what's the difference between broth, stock, and what we're going for here, Bone Broth?
 So glad you asked because they're kind of the same thing, made in similar ways, but different depending on the balance of the meat vs bones, and the application.

-Broth: Lighter, Liquidy
+Chicken Broth: Lighter, Liquidy

-Stock: Darker, More Flavor, Gels
+Chicken Stock: Darker, More Flavor, Gels

 Chicken Stock, on the other hand, refers to liquid made primarily from bones with some bits of meat and skin attached and simmered for a long time to extract flavor.
 The resulting stock is darker in color, sometimes because the bones are roasted before simmering, and richer in flavor.
 Stock usually sets into a gel texture when chilled and is great for braises in which you want a thick braising liquid, sauces, and gravies.